poonwu/poonwu.github.io/README.md

-# My Personal Website
+# Poon Wu's Github Page
+This is a github page (gh-page) containing personal information and resume of Poon Wuthikulcharoenwong.

+## About
-Copyright ©2015 Poon Wuthikulcharoenwong.
+Copyright © 2015 Poon Wuthikulcharoenwong.
 All rights reserved.